rcodin/polymage/sandbox/apps/python/multigrid/README.md

  6. post-smoothing steps : NU2=0

- 7. corase-smoothing steps : NUC=0
+ 7. coarse-smoothing steps : NUC=0

 **How to run**

-In order to run any benchmark, navigate to its directory and run 'make'
+In order to run any benchmark, navigate to its directory and run 'make'.

 Example: